aditya7378/Rigel-Spices/README.md

 # Rigel-Spices
-An ecommerce website for a farm  f
+An ecommerce website for a farm products